cdelv/JaxDEM/docs/source/contribution_guide/documentation.md

 ## To Do list

-* Write comprenhensive list of examples and tests
+* Write a comprehensive list of examples and tests

+* Improve documentation

+* Fix the VTKWriter.

+* Improve tensorboard support and logging for RL.

+* Add checkpoints for Rl models.
+Utilities for saving and loading models.

+* Add VTK rendering for environments and simulations.

+* Unify batch and trajectory axis conventions.
+RL and System.trajectory_rollout differ.
+We need benchmarks to see which is faster: scan (vmap ()) or vmap (scan ()).
+Clarify the docs about this.

-* Improve the writer code.
+* Improve RL performance, especially for the LSTM.

-* Documentation of forceRouter.py, utils.py
+* Documentation and tests of forceRouter.py, utils.py

 * Improve utils